englekk/handbook-docs/Features/Features.md

 <documentProperties pageTitle="Features" />

-# Feature Dashboard
+# Feature status

-Keep track of your favorite features on Fuse's journey through Beta.
+Keep track of current and upcoming Fuse features as we evolve through our beta.

-This Dashboard is updated for each release.
+This overview is updated for each release. **Latest update: 9th of December 2015.**

 ## Legend

 <table>
 	<tr>
 		<td class="feature__mature">Mature</td>
 		<td>The feature is done, tested, documented and can be used generally in production apps.
-If you run into problems with features marked as Mature, the Fuse team will deal with bug reports quickly. </td>
+If you run into problems with features marked as **Mature**, the Fuse team will deal with bug reports quickly. </td>
 	</tr>
 	<tr>
 		<td class="feature__experimental">Experimental</td>
-		<td>Feature is shipped in some form, but may be incomplete.
-Documentation is limited and often only available a particular group of testers.
-The API or behavior is likely to change in the future based on feedback from testing.
+		<td>The feature is shipped in some form, but may be incomplete.
+Documentation can be limited or only available a particular group of testers.
+The API or behavior is subject to change in the future based on feedback from testing.
 If you are using an experimental feature, make sure to check the changelog for updates when upgrading Fuse. </td>
 	</tr>
 	<tr>
 		<td class="feature__planned">In progress</td>
-		<td>The feature is currently being worked on</td>
+		<td>The feature is actively being worked on.</td>
 	</tr>
 	<tr>
 		<td class="feature__planned">Planned</td>
-		<td>We plan to start working on it quite soon.</td>
+		<td>The feature is being planned and work on it will begin soon.</td>
 	</tr>
 	<tr>
 		<td class="feature__backlog">Backlog</td>